orionleo/dataFort/README.md

 - ML Model For map stitching.
 - Whatsapp Notification Bot using Twilio Api.

-## Solana Wallet :
+## Solana Token :
-This folder will create a wallet and airdrop some SOL, create fungible token metadata and mint a new fungible SPL token on Solana.
+This folder will create a wallet and airdrop some SOL, create fungible token metadata and mint a new fungible SPL token on Solana.\n
-In order to mint a fungible SPL token, we first want to create a Devnet Wallet and airdrop SOL into it.
-The wallet.ts file does this part :
+In order to mint a fungible SPL token, we first want to create a Devnet Wallet and airdrop SOL into it.\n The wallet.ts file does this part :\n
-1. Connect to Solana Network
+1. Connect to Solana Network\n
-2.Generate a new Solana Wallet
+2.Generate a new Solana Wallet\n
 3. Write Wallet Secret/Private Key to a .JSON 4.Airdrop 1 SOL to new wallet for Gas fees